OWASP/www-project-secure-headers/README.md

 ## Licensing

-📑 OWASP Secure Headers is free to use.
+📑 This project content is free to use.
 It is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).